-I offer one-to-one counselling and psychotherapy with individual adult clients (18+) in private, comfortable rooms in LE2 (1st floor) and in LE1 (ground floor) near the city centre and where I am an associate with Laura Baines-Ball Counselling and Psychotherapy.
+I offer one-to-one counselling and psychotherapy with individual adult clients (18+) in private, comfortable rooms in LE2 (1st floor) and in LE1 (ground floor) near the city centre and where I am an associate with L Baines-Ball Counselling and Psychotherapy.

 I am a member of the British Association for Counselling and Psychotherapy (BACP) and am listed on the BACP Register of Counsellors and Psychotherapists.
 I am, therefore, committed to adherance to the Framework for Ethical Practice.